 sudo -u exampleUser sh jenkinshangWithJstack.sh 3045 300 5

-jenkinshangWithJstack.sh script does not run as expected please upload the output the script generates from the terminal
+jenkinshangWithJstack.sh script does not run as expected please upload the output the script generates from the terminal window for review.

 If you followed Prepare Jenkins For Support then the gc logs file should be under